 Can ISAs be an eligible pension fund?

-In the right circumstances, using ISAs as your pension fund can work well.
-Whether it is a suitable way for you to save towards your retirement will depend on your own goals, needs and how much money you earn.
+Whether paying into an ISA is a suitable way for you to save towards your retirement will depend on your own goals, needs and how much money you earn.
 If you are a higher rate taxpayer, the tax relief on pension contributions may be too valuable to miss out on.

 Some people use a combination of ISAs and pensions to build the funds they need for a comfortable retirement income and this may be the right solution if you have access to a company pension scheme.